dbdeep/Sparkify/README.md

 ## Sparkify Data lake

-Loaded data which resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in the app, processed the data into analytics tables using Spark, and loaded them back into S3 and finally deployed this Spark process on a cluster using AWS.
+Loaded data which resides in S3, in a directory of JSON logs of user activity on the app, as well as a directory with JSON metadata of the songs in the app, processed the data into analytics tables using Spark, and loaded them back into S3 and finally deployed this Spark process on a cluster using AWS.